Emma-Gairin/RadarOmics/README.md

 ### Notes
 RadarOmics is intended to facilitate data visualisation across many biological categories and samples, and while offering multiple analytical options, it is best used in combination with other approaches to validate the results.
-In particular, for methods "pca" and "lda" we recommend testing multiple _pca_threshold_ and _lda_threshold_ values, inspecting the output of **dim_reduction()**, producing multiple options of radar plots, and cross-checking results for each biological category with other visualisations (_e.g.,_ heatmaps for each biological category) before making a final choice.
+In particular, for methods "pca" and "lda" we recommend testing multiple _pca_threshold_ and _lda_threshold_ values, inspecting the output of **dim_reduction()**, producing multiple options of radar charts, and cross-checking results for each biological category with other visualisations (_e.g.,_ heatmaps for each biological category) before making a final choice.

 We provide various data inspection solutions when using method = **"pca"** or **"lda"**,
 - __$information__, output from __dim_reduction()__, provides the number of PC and LD dimensions retained for each category